ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json.md

 #### Compact way to export JSON data and structure

-A more efficient way to have data as well as it’s structure is to use [JSONCompactEachRowWithNamesAndTypes](https://clickhouse.com/docs/en/interfaces/formats/#jsoncompacteachrowwithnamesandtypes) format:
+A more efficient way to have data, as well as it’s structure, is to use [JSONCompactEachRowWithNamesAndTypes](https://clickhouse.com/docs/en/interfaces/formats/#jsoncompacteachrowwithnamesandtypes) format:

 ```sql